obedmhg/obedmhg/README.md

 ![image](https://user-images.githubusercontent.com/773341/197629514-44d68c0a-a6c9-486e-af58-ee873eb636fb.png)

-My Name is Obed Murillo I am a passionate about software development, I love doing development since discovery to Go Live, I have been doing this for 16 years now!
+My name is Obed Murillo, and I am deeply passionate about software development.
+Over the past 16 years, I have dedicated myself to the craft, finding immense joy in every aspect of the development process, from discovery to going live.

-I am an expert on eCommerece implementations, worked on many industries doing B2C and B2B implementations from scratch, migrations and implementing new features on top of existing implementations and doing integrations with different systems from paymentgateways to single sing on providers.
+Throughout my career, I have become an expert in eCommerce implementations.
+I have had the privilege of working across various industries, successfully executing both B2C and B2B implementations from the ground up.
+Additionally, I have been involved in seamless migrations and the integration of new features into existing implementations.
+These experiences have allowed me to work with a diverse range of systems, including payment gateways and single sign-on providers.

+By combining my extensive knowledge with a strong commitment to delivering high-quality results, I consistently strive to exceed expectations and drive success in each project I undertake.

 - 🔭 I’m currently working at ChangeCx
 - 🌱 I’m currently learning CommerceTools, Marketplacer, Algolia, Cloud Computing and more!